Off Grid Living: Costs, Considerations and Preparation

 If you need to dig very deep on challenging terrain in a remote area, the cost may be even higher than this.

-For this reason, it usually makes sense to buy a property that already has a well on it.
-You can even re-drill the existing well to make it deeper, which is cheaper than digging a completely new well.
+For this reason, buying a property that already has a well on it usually makes sense.
+You can even re-drill the existing well to make it deeper, which is cheaper than digging a new one.

 For more, read: